Preserving Native Nanticoke Land in Delaware

 The Conservation Fund has had the honor of working with tribal groups in the state of Delaware to support their efforts to reclaim ancestral land for education, agriculture and other traditional uses.
 Most recently, the Nanticoke Indian Tribe has worked to recover a priority property in Sussex County to better preserve and share its rich history.

-For decades, the Nanticoke owned only a small one-acre plot of their ancestral land, where a historic school was located, and had to lease lands for its annual powwow and other tribal functions.
+For decades, the Nanticoke owned only a small one-acre plot of their ancestral land, where a historic school was located, and had to lease lands for their annual powwow and other tribal functions.
 So when 31 acres went up for sale next door to their one-acre parcel, it quickly became a priority for the tribe to reclaim and protect that land for traditional uses such as agriculture and education for generations to come.

 This isn’t about one person.
 It’s not about me as chief.
 This is about us as a community, as a tribe, wanting to preserve our heritage, our culture and our traditions so they can be passed down from generation to generation.”